-The reinsurance program of the Company is made of per person covers, per event covers and aggregate covers.
+The reinsurance program of the Company is made of per event covers and aggregate covers.
 Reinsurers are selected based primarily on pricing and counterparty default risk considerations.
 Underwriting guidelines set the limits to be respected with regards to underwriting value of the business, in terms of expected margin targets.
-Ultimately, this is the role of the Insurance Risk Officer to accept or not the business and the risk related to it.